 Each student will receive a comprehensive student guide complete with examples and workshop solutions.

-There is no exam for the A-CSPO certification and you are eligible based on successful completion all educator-designed components of this course.
+There is no exam for the A-CSM certification and you are eligible based on successful completion all educator-designed components of this course.

 As a PMI Registered Education Provider, you don’t have to worry about the security of your PDUs, even if you get audited!

-The 2-day Advanced Certified Scrum Product Owner training class (A-CSPO) is an intensive interactive session designed to leverage the diverse background of the participants through facilitated discussion, activities and simulation.
+The 2-day Advanced Certified Scrum Master training class (A-CSM) s an intensive interactive session designed to leverage the diverse background of the participants through facilitated discussion, activities and simulation.
 The following topics will be covered: